daviljc02/daviljc02/README.md

 🎓 I'm a Statistics student at Universidade Federal Fluminense (UFF), Brazil.
 📚 Currently part of a **Statistical Literacy** project focused on democratizing and teaching statistical thinking to people.
-💡 Passionate about sports, games , and reproducible research.
+💡 Passionate about sports, games, and reproducible research.

 ---